lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 CITROS offers multiple advantages that can streamline your workflow:

-- a seamless pipeline from setting parameters and running simulations to analyzing output results with the [**citros_data_analysis**](https://citros.io/doc/docs_data_analysis/) package, and generating the final report;
+- Seamless pipeline from setting parameters and running simulations to analyzing output results with the [**citros_data_analysis**](https://citros.io/doc/docs_data_analysis/) package, and generating the final report;
-- an opportunity to run multiple simulations simultaneously;
+- Opportunity to run multiple simulations simultaneously;
-- a convenient and well-organized data storage system: you can store all your simulation data in the cloud, track their status via the CITROS website, and access this data from different devices;
+- Convenient and well-organized data storage system: you can store all your simulation data in the cloud, track their status via the CITROS website, and access this data from different devices;
-- two options for organizing your work: manage and run simulations through a [web interface](https://citros.io/doc/docs/) or use the [command line](https://citros.io/doc/docs_cli).
+- Two options for organizing your work: manage and run simulations through a [web interface](https://citros.io/doc/docs/) or use the [command line](https://citros.io/doc/docs_cli).

 All these features make CITROS exceptionally useful and user-friendly for projects involving large data sets, diverse simulation scenarios, and complex analyses, which are common in various scientific research fields.